TickerSparkInvestor Intelligence

 Is Koch Industries publicly traded?

-No, Koch Industries is currently a privately held company, so there is no Koch Industries ticker for retail investors to buy on a public exchange.
-Koch’s own materials describe it as one of the largest private companies in America, and the company does not list an exchange or ticker.
+No, Koch Industries is currently a privately held company, so there is no Koch stock listed on any exchange.
+Koch’s own materials describe it as one of the largest private companies in America and say its private structure has allowed it to grow without going public.

 When will Koch Industries go public?